mrRobot62/PicoLCD/README.md

 ### Framebuffer
 MicroPython built in lib.
 See : https://docs.micropython.org/en/latest/library/framebuf.html

-# Links and acknoledgements
+# Links and acknowledgements
-In regrads to below sites, I got a couple of ideas, solutions and good vibes ;-)
+I have received many good suggestions, solutions, ideas and good vibes via the links below.

 **Adafruit**
-From AdafruitGFX a couple of low level routines were adapted in python for this LCD lib https://learn.adafruit.com/adafruit-gfx-graphics-library/using-fonts?view=all#graphics-primitives
+From AdafruitGFX a couple of low level routines were adapted in python for this LCD lib

+https://learn.adafruit.com/adafruit-gfx-graphics-library/using-fonts?view=all#graphics-primitives

 **Peter Hinch**
-A very good implementation of fonts for MicroPython https://github.com/peterhinch/micropython-font-to-py
+A very good implementation of fonts for MicroPython

+https://github.com/peterhinch/micropython-font-to-py